keywordsalad/thisfieldwas.green/site/_drafts/parser-combinators.md

 ```
 :::

-## Putting the combinators together
+## Putting together what we have so far

 Now that we have sequential and alternative recognizers, we can start defining more complex `parse()` functions.
 Let's start with a term recognizer.